NetzwergX/NetzwergX/README.md

-I'm wrote my bachelor's thesis on **"Visual Authoring of CI/CD Pipeline Configurations"** and developed a tool that allows the graphical composition of CI/CD pipelines (release of the tool is TBD), greatly reducing the complexity of creating such pipelines and making CI/CD much easier accessible.
+I'm wrote my bachelor's thesis on **"Visual Authoring of CI/CD Pipeline Configurations"** and developed a tool that allows the graphical composition of CI/CD pipelines (https://gitlab.com/scce/Rig), greatly reducing the complexity of creating such pipelines and making CI/CD much easier accessible.